 About Us : I live in beautiful County Mayo, in the West of Ireland and lead nature-based walking tours in Mayo and Connemara.
 Mayo is one hour north of Galway and Connemara, one hour south of Sligo and three hours west of Dublin.

-My walking tours are centred in Mayo and Connemara, with one annual trip in spring to Poland’s East and an annual trip to the French Pyrenees in autumn.
+My walking tours are centred in Mayo and Connemara, with one annual trip in spring to Poland’s East and to the South of France in autumn.
 I love to learn about trees, birds, mammals, flowers, history, legends and anything else to do with our shared heritage and culture.

 Come and join me on a guided walking holiday in the West of Ireland.